-HPE ProLiant servers (with Dell PowerEdge) are one of the most selling servers in their category.
+HPE ProLiant servers are one of the most selling servers in their category.
 In this article we'll analyze the differences between HPE ProLiant DL380 Gen 10 and Gen11.

-Gen10: Launched in 2017, the Gen10 was introduced during a time when AMD had just launched its 1st Generation EPYC Processor and Intel was riding high on its Purley microarchitecture.
-The Gen10's messaging was heavily centered around security, particularly with its silicon root of trust technology.
+Gen10: Released in 2017, the Gen10 came out when AMD had just introduced its 1st generation EPYC processor and Intel was well-known for its Purley microarchitecture.
+The key feature of the Gen10 was its focus on security, using silicon root of trust technology.

 Gen10: The Gen10 was a significant leap from its predecessors, offering robust performance for its time.
 However, it was designed and optimized for the workloads and IT landscapes of 2017.